-Repeated courses are recorded with the grade of "R".
-Only the highest grade of a repeated course appears in the student academic record and transcripts with an asterisk symbol "" added after the grade that indicates the grade earned is in a repeated course, and is used in calculating the GPA.
+Repeated courses are recorded with the grade "R".
+Only the highest grade of a repeated course appears in the student academic record.
+Transcripts with an asterisk symbol "" added after the grade indicates that the grade earned is in a repeated course and such grade is used in calculating the GPA.